 Standards are statements about what students know and should be able to do within each content area at each grade level.

-● Identify the concepts and skills in each learning area based on these standards.
+- Identifies the concepts and skills in each learning area based on the learning standards

-● Indicate what skills students have mastered, as well as their strengths and areas for growth.
+- Indicates what skills students have mastered, as well as their strengths and areas for growth

-● Progress will be reported for each of the grade-level standards identified rather than a single grade for each subject area.
+- Provides regular progress reports for each of the grade-level standards identified rather than a single grade for each subject area

-● Research shows that providing specific feedback helps students to set goals and focus on continuous growth.
+- Provides specific feedback to help students set goals and focus on continuous growth

 How were the standards for the report cards determined?

-Standards for the report card are aligned with the standards established by the state of Ohio, Ohio Learning Standards.
+Standards for the report card are aligned with the State of Ohio, Ohio Learning Standards.
 Standards selected are essential for success in current and subsequent grades and are aligned with the Ohio State Tests students will take in 3rd grade and beyond.

-It is also important for parents to understand that standards may evolve in rigor and expectations for greater levels of difficulty throughout the year.
-If a student’s progress appears to dip during the year, that doesn’t necessarily mean s/he has regressed.
+It is also important for families to understand standards may evolve in rigor and expectations for greater levels of difficulty throughout the year.
+If a student’s progress appears to dip during the year, that doesn’t necessarily mean the student has regressed.
 Instead, it may mean the level of expectation has been raised and the student hasn’t yet demonstrated mastery of the new expectations.

-Why are there blank spaces on the report card?
+Why are there grades in every section on the report card?

-With standards-based report cards, we assign a performance level once students have had the opportunity to show mastery of the standards.
-For this reason, you may see many blanks on the report card at the beginning of the year.
+With standards-based report cards, a performance level is assigned once students have had the opportunity to show mastery of the standards.
+For this reason, you may see areas on the report card at the beginning of the year without an assigned letter.
 A standard is not reported until it has been taught and assessed.
 We allocate our instructional time to focus on the most important concepts a student needs to master.
-This is why you will see some standards reported over multiple quarters and other standards only reported once.
+You will see some standards reported across multiple quarters and other standards only reported once.

 How will this type of report card impact students with IEPs?

 All students must be graded according to grade level priority standards, in line with their peers, on the grade level report card.
 Proficiency levels given in the new standards-based reporting system must be based on expectations for that grade level.
-The report card will reflect progress towards the standards taught at each grade level.
-The students will continue to receive a progress report explaining their progress towards individual goals stated in the IEP.
+The report card will reflect progress toward the standards taught at each grade level.
+Students will continue to receive a progress report explaining their progress toward individual goals stated in the IEP.